kminuki/zraid-asplos25-ae/README.md

 ### Precautions
+- Recommended experiment sequence:
+  - Reboot is recommended before running **Figure 10** experiment.
+Unclean state can make performance anomaly in db_bench experiment.
-- Recommended experiment sequence: It is advised to separate the **Table1** experiment from the others (the order does not matter).
+  - It is advised to separate the **Table1** experiment from the others (the order does not matter).
 Modifying the kernel boot parameters is recommended when switching between experiments.

 - However, if the **Table1** experiment is mixed with others, ensure that the **Figure 11** experiment is conducted before **Table1**.
 If you need to run **Table1** before **Figure 11**, please reboot the machine beforehand.
 This is because QEMU with VFIO may occasionally cause issues with PM1731a-related scripts.